masul2099/css-exercises/foundations/flex/05-flex-modal/README.md

 - The header is bold and a slightly larger text-size than the text.
 * Bolder, yes, larger, no
 - The close button is vertically aligned with the header, and aligned in the top-right of the card.
-* Wuth auto margin, but not vertically aligned
+* With auto margin, but not vertically aligned

+**Solution